 So, what kind of feelings do wrong colors evoke among audiences?

-- You will simply ignore the content that doesn’t look appealing to you.
-This is the reason why, out of 4.72 billion pages on World Wide Web 75% websites are inactive because of poor traffic or other reasons.
+- Most will simply ignore the content that doesn’t look appealing to them.
+This is the reason why out of 2.24 billion pages on the World Wide Web, less than 200 million pages are active because of poor traffic or other reasons.

-- With many high definition websites that have proper color themes and the right kind of content mix, seeing a website with disturbing colors and improper text structure will make you think that it’s probably a scam.
-Even if it wasn’t the case at first place.
+- With many high-definition websites that have proper color themes and the right kind of content mix, seeing a website with disturbing colors and improper text structure will make you think that it’s probably a scam.
+Even if it wasn’t the case in the first place.
+This greatly affects the purchase decision in marketing.

 - Sharp and bright colors distract attention.
 Sometimes, people avoid such content because they think bright and sharp colors are for children.
 How would you react to this content?

-You’ve probably seen much of the stuff before, now you can ask.
-“What is the perfect combination for the perfect content?”
+You’ve probably seen much of this stuff before, and now you can ask: “What is the perfect combination for the perfect content, and does it help with the purchase in marketing?”.

 Let’s make it simple.
 Anything that’s not disturbing your eyes and you feel attracted to it is close to perfect.
 A combination of soft and soothing colors can attract anyone who is not color-blind.